 Sons of William Wilberforce Morrell, a Wesleyan Methodist and banker in Selby, who, on promotion to General Manager of the York City and County Bank, moved to York in 1875.
 The young boys attended the Quaker Bootham School and were contemporaries of Joseph Rowntree's son Seebohm and nephew Arnold.

 At 24 John Bowes Morrell became the first non-family member to be invited to join the Board of Joseph Rowntree & Sons.
 Twice Mayor of York, John went on to become a prominent businessman in the newspaper industry and serve as a member of York Council for forty years.
 In 1940 John wrote The City of Our Dreams, setting out his vision of how York's heritage assets should inform and be integral to the postwar modernisation plans.

 In 1945, John, together with Cuthbert and his detailed knowledge of vernacular architecture and historic buildings, established Ings Property Company with seven properties.
 Profit, however, was never a motive.
 From the beginning, the brothers wanted to conserve buildings of “historic and cultural significance”, a sentiment that led to Ings Property Company becoming York Conservation Trust in 1976 - the charitable organisation we operate today.

 Over the years, we have added to our portfolio of buildings and, currently, York Conservation Trust has 76 properties, or groups of buildings.

 Custodian and landlord

-If you would like to enjoy a York city break, choose from our current guest apartments in York's historic city centre.
+We also welcome visitors to York to be part of our rich history with a range of holiday flats and houses.
+If you would like to enjoy a York city break, choose from our well appointed guest apartments in York's historic city centre.